mattdesl/budo/README.md

   --poll=N         use polling for file watch, with optional interval N
 ```

-By default, the `--debug` option will be sent to watchify (for source maps).
+By default, the `--debug` option will be sent to browserify (for source maps).
 If this is unwanted, you can use `--no-debug` or `--debug=false` to disable source maps.

 ### API